 We implement EchoPrint on multiple Android smartphones, including SamSung S7 Edge, SamSung S8, and HuaWei P9.
 Figure 9 shows the UI.
 The prototype consists of three major modules: facial landmark detection, acoustic sensing, and machine learning pipeline for authentication.
-The "predict/train" switch is used for authentication/registration selection 1.

-Facial Landmark Detection.
-We use Google mobile vision API [22] for real-time facial landmark detection and face tracking.
-The frame rate is set at 30 fps with a resolution of 1024×768 .
-The middle red rectangle (Figure 9) denotes the detected face area, and two green rectangles are the inner and outer bounds of face valid areas, which are fixed.
+Facial Landmark Detection and Feature Extaction.
+We use Google mobile vision API [24] for real-time facial landmark detection and face tracking.
+The middle red rectangle (Figure 9) denotes the detected face area, and two green rectangles are the predefined inner and outer bounds of facial valid areas.
 The user face must be aligned within the two green rectangles during data collection; otherwise the acoustic data are discarded.
 Yellow dots are detected facial landmarks, saved in pixel coordinates.
+For sophisticated visual feature extraction, we offload video frames to a server for inference computation.